bertdv/bertdv.github.io/teaching/AIP-5SSB0.md

 - **Prerequisites**: Mathematical maturity equivalent to undergraduate engineering program.
 Some MATLAB programming skills are helpful.

 - This course replaces the 3-ECTS course **5MB20-Adaptive Information Processing**, which was taught between 2005-2014.
 The new course 5SSB0 is a 5-ECTS course and while the contents are similar to 5MB20, some lessons have been extended with new materials.
 The slide materials for [5MB20 for the academic year 2014/15 are still available here](https://dl.dropboxusercontent.com/u/4512522/5mb20/5MB20-part-1-slides-all.pdf).
-If you followed 5MB20 and want to take the 5SSB0 exam, please contact the instructors first.

 - You're advised to bring the lecture notes (either in soft- or hardcopy) with you to class in order to add your personal comments.